An International Odyssey: A sick teenager, A surgical drama, A life reclaimed

 Fast forward to this fall.

 Through financial support from Raymond Tye of the Tye Foundation, Jane arranged to have Suma come to Cape Cod, to be seen and treated by our doctors at Cape Cod Hospital.
 Her translator, Shilpey Rosario, came with her.
 After weeks of pre-op testing, her open-heart surgery took place at Cape Cod Hospital on Oct.
-29. Robert Rizzo, M.D., and his outstanding cardiac surgery team spent eight hours working on Suma.
+29. The outstanding cardiac surgery team spent eight hours working on Suma.
 Because of the inflamed tissue surrounding her heart, it took a lot of time for the team to access the damaged valve.
 Ultimately, however, the surgery was a success and Suma was discharged after several days in the CSICU (Cardiac Surgery ICU).
 She is now on the road to recovery, feeling much better, and will be at Jane’s Sandwich house through the end of the year, before returning to Bangladesh early next year.

 She wasn’t here too long, but Suma Akther left an indelible mark on Cape Cod Hospital.
 Her smile and her courage will be remembered by everyone who met her.